 - Reports with test Run and Results

 - Document test cases with steps, expected results, screenshots, and much more.

 - Organize test cases into test suites and sections.

-- Track the results of test runs in real time.
+- Track the results of test runs in real-time.

-- Review progress toward milestones.
+- Review progress towards milestones.

 - Generate reports on a variety of metrics.

 TestRail supports all types of software testing.
 You can use it to organize manual/script-based testing, schedule and report the results of exploratory testing, and integrate with the test automation tools.